• Skip to primary navigation

 Instructions

-• Combine butter and canola oil in a large bowl and stir until well-combined.
+• Combine butter and canola oil in a large bowl and whisk until well-combined.

 1 cup (200 g) granulated sugar

 • Add egg, egg white, and vanilla extract.
-Stir very well, until all ingredients are thoroughly combined, and then add buttermilk and stir again.
+Whisk vigorously, until all ingredients are thoroughly combined.

 • In a separate bowl, whisk together flour, baking powder, corn starch, and salt.